LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

   * ``RAJA::exclusive_scan_inplace`` operation
   * RAJA operators for different types of scans; e.g., plus, minimum, maximum, etc.

-In the following examples, we present examples of RAJA sequential, OpenMP, and CUDA scan operations and show how different scan operations can be performed by passing different RAJA operators to the RAJA scan template methods.
+Below, we present examples of RAJA sequential, OpenMP, and CUDA scan operations and show how different scan operations can be performed by passing different RAJA operators to the RAJA scan template methods.
 Each operator is a template type, where the template argument is